Mar 01, 2018, Updated Jan 19, 2023

 - 1/2 teaspoon rose water

-Using all of your strength, press the ball of dough into the mold firmly with the palm of your hand numerous times to get the imprint on the top of the dough.
-Carefully remove the flattened dough and place face-up on an ungreased sheet pan.
+- Press the ball of dough into the mold firmly with the palm of your hand numerous times without lifting the dough to get the imprint on the top of the dough, taking care to keep the date filling covered with dough where your hand is pressing down.
 Carefully remove and place face-up on an ungreased sheet pan.
 Repeat this process with the remaining dough, baking six at a time.
 If using your hands to shape the dough, flatten each ball with the palm of your hand.
 Pinch the edges five or six times around the circle and poke with the tines of a fork over the top.
-Place on an ungreased sheet pan.
 Bake one sheet pan at a time if using two pans.

-Make the glaze while ka’ik bakes.
+- While the ka’ik bakes, make the glaze.
 Heat the butter, half and half, sugar and rose water in a small saucepan over medium heat.
 Simmer for one minute, then remove from heat.
 Pour the glaze into a dish wide enough to dip the ka’ik in.